definitions

 structs

-Structs consist of a name, then the types of any traits implemented, and then the struct body again enclosed in is / si:
+Structs consist of a name, then the types of any traits implemented, and then the struct body again enclosed in is / si.
+A struct can also use the primary-constructor header form:

 Structs are constructed the same way as classes, with a constructor expression: